RIT-Launch-Initiative/FSW/samples/logging/README.md

+# Requirements
+- Nucleo-F446RE
+- Launch Mikroe Click Shield
+- LIS3MDL, connected to the shield's I2C
+- W25Q128JV, connected to the shield's SPI with CS1

 # Current state
 - Able to use filesystem to read a boot counter
 - Figured out necessary kconfig and devicetree entries